yusufaytas/dlock/README.md

 }
 ```
 # Lock Implementations
+##Jdbc
+You need to execute the DDL at the target database with appropriate permissions to make lock work.
-## Postgres
+### Postgres
 We insert into postgres if there doesn't exist a lock.
+Please checkout the Postgres DDL.
+### MySQL
+We get an exclusive lock on the lock table and insert a new lock if it a conflicting lock doesn't exit.
+Please checkout the MySQL DDL.